valeriocelletti/Lightstreamer-example-Portfolio-adapter-java/README.md

 Please test your Adapter with one of the clients in the [list](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java#clients-using-this-adapter) below.

-## Portfolio and StockList Demo Adapters together in the same Adapter Set ##
+## Portfolio and StockList Demo Adapters Together in the Same Adapter Set ##

 Please note that to work with fully functionality the [Lightstreamer - Portfolio Demos - HTML Clients](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo), you have to deploy on your Lightstreamer instance the QUOTE_ADAPTER adapter too (see [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java)).
 To allow the two adapters to coexist within the same adapter set, please follow the instructions below: